VivaPayments/API/Plugins/README.md

-In case you are using one of the existing e-Commerce platforms, there are numerous plugins that have been developed for allowing easy integration of Viva Payments as checkout method.
+If you're using one of the popular e-commerce platforms, we've developed numerous plugins to enable easy integration of Viva Payments as checkout method.

-These plugins cover the following platforms/versions:
+These plugins cover the following products/versions:

 <a href="https://github.com/VivaPayments/API/tree/master/Plugins/cscart/cscart-vivawallet">CScart</a><br/>
 <a href="https://github.com/VivaPayments/API/tree/master/Plugins/cscart/cscart4-vivawallet">CScart 4</a><br/>